Review site: Impact

-Studies by independent research groups like Forrester Research, comScore, The Kelsey Group, and the Word of Mouth Marketing Association show that rating and review sites influence consumer shopping behavior.
+Studies by independent research groups show that rating and review sites influence consumer shopping behavior.
 In an academic study published in 2008, empirical results demonstrated that the number of online user reviews is a good indicator of the intensity of underlying word-of-mouth effect and increase awareness.

 Anonymity

 Originally, reviews were generally anonymous, and in many countries, review sites often have policies that preclude the release of any identifying information without a court order.
 According to Kurt Opsahl, a staff attorney for the Electronic Frontier Foundation (EFF), anonymity of reviewers is important.

 Reviewers are always required to provide an email address and are often encouraged to use their real name.
 Yelp also requires a photo of the reviewer.

 Rating site

 A rating site (commonly known as a rate-me site) is a website designed for users to vote, rate people, content, or other things.
-Rating sites can range from tangible to non-tangible attributes, but most commonly, rating sites are based around physical appearances such as body parts, voice, personality, etc. They may also be devoted to the subjects' occupational ability, for example teachers, professors, lawyers, doctors, etc. However, these days, there are no limitations to what a rating site can be or can't be.
-Rating sites can typically be on anything a user can think of.
+Rating sites can range from tangible to non-tangible attributes, but most commonly, rating sites are based around physical appearances such as body parts, voice, personality, etc. They may also be devoted to the subjects' occupational ability, for example teachers, professors, lawyers, doctors, etc. Rating sites can typically be on anything a user can think of.